 Parents Who Host Lose the Most - This campaign, developed by Prevention Action Alliance, educates parents about the health and safety risks associated with serving alcohol at teen parties and increases awareness of and the compliance with the state underage drinking laws.
-DAAP collaborates on two trainings with the Ohio Investigative Unit.
-Alcohol Server Knowledge training is for liquor permit holders and employees on laws pertaining to the sale and consumption of alcohol and tobacco and covers topics such as false identification and employment of minors.
-The Sober Truth training is geared towards middle and high school students stressing the consequences of underage drinking, covering laws and penalties for breaking the law and real-life stories from their agents.

 Medication Disposal Project - This project increases community education on proper medication disposal and safe medication storage to reduce the misuse/abuse of medication in Morrow County.
 DAAP provides free lockboxes, disposal bags, and deactivation bags to all Morrow County residents.
-Educational material is given on how to dispose of medication, store medication, and where local disposal boxes are located in the county.
+Educational material is given on how to properly dispose of medication, how to properly store medication, and where local disposal boxes are located in the county.
 Lockboxes and deactivation bags can be referred to residents through medical facilities and other local businesses working with population in need.
 Disposal bags can be picked up at Morrow Center or any medical facility or business.

-Drug Take Back Events - DAAP collaborates with the Sheriff's Office on two Drug Take Back events held in April and October in the Mt.
+Drug Take Back Events - DAAP collaborates with the Sheriff's Office on two Drug Take Back events, which are held in April and October in the Mt.
 Gilead Kroger parking lot.
-National Take Back Days and local medication disposal boxes can help prevent drug abuse, contaminating the environment, and accidental poisoning or overdoses.
-In 2019, 313 pounds of medication was collected from take back events and local drop boxes in Morrow County.
+National Drug Take Back Days and local medication disposal boxes can help prevent drug abuse, contamination of the environment, and accidental poisoning or overdoses.
+253 pounds of medication was collected from take back events and local drop boxes in Morrow County in 2020.